Sprint naar content

 The programme focuses on real technical challenges in high-tech environments, emphasizing design, measurement, realization, and testing.
 Through modeling, simulation, and advanced sensor and design techniques, you will learn to analyze and optimize complex systems.

 While the first-year modules are shared across all students, your track choice subtly shapes the focus of your learning and projects.
 Students following the Systems Engineering track will encounter content that emphasizes system integration, control engineering, and the interplay between hardware and software, reflecting the multidisciplinary nature of large-scale systems.
 In contrast, the Precision Engineering track provides deeper attention to mechanical and mechatronic systems, including aspects such as materials, high-precision design, and advanced manufacturing techniques.
+Students in the Automotive Systems track will focus on the integration of energy and mobility technologies, exploring topics like battery systems and energy management.
+Their projects often address real-world challenges in the shift towards electric and sustainable transportation.

-Across both tracks, you will gain the technical skills and professional competencies, such as leadership, collaboration, and communication, needed to work effectively in multidisciplinary teams, equipping you with the skills to enhance system stability, precision, and performance in dynamic and demanding settings.
+Across all tracks, you will gain the technical skills and professional competencies, such as leadership, collaboration, and communication, needed to work effectively in multidisciplinary teams, equipping you with the skills to enhance system stability, precision, and performance in dynamic and demanding settings.

 student of master system design